jevonmao/PermissionsSwiftUI/README.md

 Here is a list of all the permissions PermissionsSwiftUI supports.
 Yup, even the newest `tracking` permission for iOS 14 so you can stay on top of your game.
 All permissions in PermissionsSwiftUI come with a default name, description, and a stunning Apple native SF Symbols icon.
 <br /> <br /> <br />
 <img align="center" src="https://github.com/jevonmao/PermissionsSwiftUI/blob/main/Resources/All-permissions-card-new.png" alt="A card of all the permissions" width="100%">

+## Contribute
+Contributions are welcome here for coders and non-coders alike.
+No matter what your skill level is, you can for certain contribute to PermissionSwiftUI's open source community.
+Please read [contributing.md](https://github.com/jevonmao/PermissionsSwiftUI/blob/main/CONTRIBUTING.md) before starting.

+**If you encounter ANY issue, have ANY concerns, or ANY comments, please do NOT hesitate to let me know.
+Open a discussion, issue, or email me.** As a developer, I feel you when you don't understand something in the codebase.
+I try to comment and document as best as I can, but if you happen to encounter any issues, I will be happy to assist in any way I can.

 ## Additional Information